Marvel Cinematic Universe: Phase Four: WandaVision (2021)

 Wanda Maximoff and Vision are living an idyllic suburban life in the town of Westview, New Jersey, trying to conceal their true natures.
 As their surroundings begin to move through different decades and they encounter various television tropes, the couple suspects that things are not as they seem.

 By September 2018, Marvel Studios was developing a limited series starring Elizabeth Olsen as Wanda Maximoff and Paul Bettany as Vision, with a focus on their relationship.
 Jac Schaeffer was hired to write the first episode and serve as head writer in January 2019, and the series was officially announced and titled that April, with Olsen and Bettany confirmed.
 It explores where Maximoff's alias the Scarlet Witch comes from.
 Filming began in November 2019 at Pinewood Atlanta Studios, with Matt Shakman directing the series, but was suspended in March 2020 due to the COVID-19 pandemic.
 Production resumed in Los Angeles in September 2020, and concluded that November.
 WandaVision premiered on January 15, 2021, and ran for nine episodes, concluding on March 5, 2021.
-Two spin-off series are in development: Agatha: Coven of Chaos, starring Kathryn Hahn as Agatha Harkness, and Vision Quest, starring Bettany as The Vision.
+It is the start of a trilogy of series that includes: Agatha All Along, starring Kathryn Hahn as Agatha Harkness, which debuted in September 2024, as part of Phase Five; and VisionQuest, with Bettany reprising his role, which is set to debut in late 2026, as part of Phase Six.

 WandaVision is set three weeks after the events of Avengers: Endgame, and directly sets up Doctor Strange in the Multiverse of Madness, which also features Maximoff.
 Teyonah Parris plays an adult version of Monica Rambeau, who appeared as a child in Captain Marvel, played by Akira Akbar, while Randall Park and Kat Dennings reprise their MCU roles of Jimmy Woo and Darcy Lewis in the series.
 Evan Peters appears as Ralph Bohner, a man posing as Wanda's deceased brother Pietro, who was portrayed by Aaron Taylor-Johnson in previous MCU films.
 This was a nod to Peters' role as Peter Maximoff in 20th Century Fox's X-Men film series.
 The organization S.W.O.R.D. was introduced in the series, one of the first comic elements previously controlled by Fox to be integrated into the MCU following the acquisition of 21st Century Fox by Disney, while the Darkhold is also featured, after previously appearing in the Marvel Television series Agents of S.H.I.E.L.D. and Runaways with a different design.